We went on a treasure hunt for the best Easter brunches and buffets, and here’s our edit.

 Spring has sprung and with that comes Easter!
 Gather your troops and make your way to one of these egg-cellent Easter brunches – we even included a high tea session!
 From decadent roasts to classic desserts to bottomless booze and egg-citing Easter activities, it’s time to get crackin’!

 This Easter, Summerlong dishes out a big fat Greek feast replete with delights such as zucchini fritters, hummus, Greek roasted vegetables and baklava.
-Having said that, the crowning glory has to be the on-site spit-roasted lamb, which is served with potatoes, tzatziki, salad and pita.
+Having said that, the crowning glory has to be the lamb leg brunch platter which includes with potatoes, tzatziki, salad and pita.
 Wash it all down with heady cocktails like Greek mojito and frozen mango maracatu.

 Marriott Cafe pulls out all the stops with its Easter-themed desserts, but first let’s focus on the savouries.
 Dig into more than 90 treats, from Boston lobster and oysters to a live foie gras station and tempting roasts – think prime ribs and roasted lamb leg.
 Now, for dessert you can stuff yourself silly with chocolate bunnies, Easter chocolate cupcakes, hot cross bun puddings, a grand Easter chocolate egg display and more.
 Don’t be surprised if you’re hopping around like a bunny afterwards from all that sugar.